honza/greekapp/README.rst

 GreekApp
 ========

-This is a Django application that allows you to interact with the text of the New Testament in its original language.
+This is a reusable Django application that allows you to interact with the text of the New Testament in its original language.
 This is intended for students of Koine Greek.